PlatONnetwork/docs/docs/JS-SDK.md

 #### web3.utils.decodeBech32Address

- Resolve the bech32 format address of the specified network into a valid Ethereum address.
+ Resolve the bech32 format address of the specified network into a valid PlatON address.

 Method: